anilkumark215/URL-Shortener-App_Anil/README.md

-# 🚀 URL Shortener – Daphnis Labs Internship Project
+# 🚀 URL Shortener –  Project

-This is a **URL Shortener web application** built as part of my internship assessment at **Daphnis Labs**.
+This is a **URL Shortener web application** built as part Project.
 It enables users to shorten long URLs, track their usage analytics, and view click statistics in a simple, responsive interface.

 ---